 Measurable indicators of lifestyle transformation may include: changes in well-being - i.e., health or healthcare practices, educational attainment, ceasing to engage in destructive behaviors (drug or alcohol addiction, violence, etc.), family or other relational dynamics (as indicated by relational restoration and harmony), and increased social or civic engagement.

-I was also looking for additional outcomes which are not easily measured in the process of developing case studies.
-If important, this additional information will be included in a case study in the form of thick description (Gray, 2014). – [Need page number any time referencing a specific idea]
+I also looked for additional outcomes which are not easily measured in the process of developing case studies.
+When important, this additional information has been included in its respective case study in the form of thick description (Gray, 2014, loc.
+4893).

 Population and Sites

-In the primary research phase, I conducted observations and interviews in 5 community groups with organizations in different areas of Delhi.
-While visiting each group, I conducted interviews with the facilitators and a 2-4 participants from each group.
+In the primary research phase, I conducted observations and interviews in five community groups with organizations in different areas of Delhi.
+While visiting each group, I conducted interviews with the facilitators and two to four participants from each group.
 Participants were from a variety of different socioeconomic, cultural, and religious backgrounds.

 Contact with potential participants was obtained through pre-existing relational and professional networks with other NGOs and development workers in Delhi.
 I specifically sought out community groups and organizations that were led by Christians and focused on addressing social or economic issues in the community.
 In order to see how versatile conversation is as a development tool, I chose to visit organizations that seek to address a variety of different social and economic issues, including addiction recovery, adult education, financial management, and women’s empowerment.